Nogha12/ECE6785_Lab00/README.md

-A simple test program for the Raspberry Pi Pico.
+A simple test program for the Raspberry Pi Pico. (new!)

 Causes the LED to blink.